Pylons/pyramid/docs/designdefense.rst

     if __name__ == '__main__':
         gh.run()

-They allow you to disuse the decorator syntax and go almost-all-imperative:
+They allow you to disuse the decorator syntax and go almost all-imperative:

 .. code-block:: python
     :linenos: